 Iron ore is also an important natural resource.
 The discovery of iron ore at Divrik, between Sivas and Erzurum, in 1937 gave great encouragement to the founding of heavy industry in the country.
 Today the Steel Works at Karabuk process the ore mined at Divrik.
-The annual iron ore production of Turkey is over 490,000 tons (1953).
+The annual production of Divrik is already over 100,000 tons.

-Another important deposit of iron ore was located near Adapazar in the Marmara region, but this has not yet been mined.
+Another important deposit of iron ore was located near Adapazar in the Marmora region, but this has not yet been mined.
 These deposits of chrome and iron ore are considered very important from the point of view of the future development of the Turkish steel industry, for they provide the basic raw material for that industry.
 In the development of Turkey from an agricultural to an industrial nation these mines are a great asset.

 Coal as a source of fuel and power is always important in any national economy.
-There are two kinds of coal deposits in Turkey - bituminous and lignite.
+There are two kinds of coal deposits in Turkey bituminous and lignite.
 Bituminous, which is the more important for industry, is found around Zonguldak on the Black Sea coast.
 Its location is a great advantage because it can be easily shipped.
 Like all other minerals produced in Turkey, the production of coal has increased rapidly.
-In 1938 Turkish mines produced 2.9 million tons; this had gone up to 5.6 million tons in 1953.
+In 1924 the Zonguldak mines produced 701,519 tons annually.
+Today production has reached 4,000,000 tons.